uodbooks/uodbooks.github.io/about/README.md

 We also encourage the junior members to utilise the site for referring to books and notes and not abuse it for self-centered purposes/unfair means.
 Preventive steps to restrict such malpractices will be taken without any notice.

-Again, <b>the organisation is NOT affiliated to the university and IS an independent project organisation.</b>
+Again, <b>the organisation is NOT affiliated to the University of Delhi and IS an independent project organisation.</b>

 <hr>